 ACtronics has studied the problems and has been able to find several causes inside the TCU.
-An overhaul routine has been developed by means of which we can repair the TCU and still keep the same quality as a new original component.
+A remanufacturing routine has been developed by means of which we can repair the TCU and still keep the same quality as a new original component.
 We have also built a real-life test set-up on which we can perform extensive tests on any DSG 6 mechatronics.
-So you should not always trust the advice of various DSG specialists and DSG doctors – they will nearly always say that the only option is to replace the TCU, whereas in many cases it is quite simply possible to perform an overhaul.
+So you should not always trust the advice of various DSG specialists and DSG doctors – they will nearly always say that the only option is to replace the TCU, whereas in many cases it is quite simply possible to perform a repair.

 Did you know, by the way, that our service starts as soon as the TCU is shipped?
 ACtronics knows better than anyone how vulnerable mechatronics can be and so uses special purple transport crates for them so that they can always be shipped safely.
 These transport crates contain a filling that is the same shape as the product so that it cannot move.

 The DSG 6, code number DQ250, is one of the many examples of gearboxes for which we can overhaul the mechatronics.
 This DSG is commonly used in several models of cars made by Volkswagen AG, like:

 - Audi A3 8V

 - VW Golf V